 - 11.1 The Policy will be subject to a programmed review every five years.
-The review will be conducted by the Lead Food Officer. - 11.2 The Lead Food Officer will also review the Policy in between programmed reviews, as necessary, if there are changes in legislation and/or guidance relevant to food, water and environmental sampling. - 11.3 Following a review the Lead Food Officer will make recommendations for any amendments, as necessary, to the Environmental Health Manager and seek the written approval of the Portfolio Holder for Housing and Environmental Health prior to publication.
+The review will be conducted by the Lead Food Officer. - 11.2 The Lead Food Officer will also review the Policy in between programmed reviews, as necessary, if there are changes in legislation and/or guidance relevant to food, water and environmental sampling. - 11.3 Following a review the Lead Food Officer will make recommendations for any amendments, as necessary, to the Environmental Health Manager.
 Any revised approved Policy will immediately supersede any previous revision.